borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 The assymetrical approach seems more popular in the literature.

 Required Data
 -------------

 - fMRI data consists of
     - times series of Bold signals mapped to a geometric space (either to each voxel, or to vertices of a surface)
+    - at NYUAD, an fMRI dataset consists of multiple files in dicom format
 - EEG data consists of
     - A .eeg file: raw data from the electrodes (time series)
     - A .vhdr or .xhdr file: a header containing metadata on parameters and sensors, layout of coordinates of sensors